Guitar Basics: How To Get Started Playing Guitar

 TAB

 TAB is a way of writing music for fretted instruments.
 It shows the fret number at which the fingers should be positioned.
-It is often shown underneath traditional musical notation.
+It is often printed underneath traditional musical notation.

 Guitar TAB